 - 1 cup yellow corn meal

-- 2 tsp corn starch, potato starch, or tapioca starch
+- 2 teaspoon corn starch, potato starch, or tapioca starch

 - 1 cup unsweetened non-dairy milk